School: Jentana & Associates

 In class a great deal of emphasis is placed on speaking Thai as much as you possibly can.
 You can use English to ask questions but only if you can’t get your point across in Thai.
 The teachers can quite easily switch from English to Thai and back, but again, a HUGE emphasis is put on speaking Thai from page one, day one, so be prepared to speak Thai!

-Teachers: Jentana & Associates employs 22 full-time Thai language teachers.
+Jentana & Associates employs over 20 full-time Thai language teachers.
 This school easily has the largest number of teachers I’ve seen in Bankgok.

 They are super-motivated and highly qualified Thai teachers; professional to the n-th degree.
 They all seem to have plenty of experience in teaching Thai to foreigners, in that they know what foreigners are likely to misunderstand.
 In addition, the teachers go out of their way to explain the lessons in the clearest and most easily understood way.